Baseline Food Approach

 Method

-1. Prepare almonds: If whole, soak 8–12 hrs, drain, rinse; blend with water into coarse paste.
-If ground, mix with water into soft paste.
+1. Prepare almonds: If using whole almonds, soak them in enough water to cover for 8–12 hours, then drain and rinse.
+Blend the almonds with the water into a coarse paste.
+If using ground almonds, mix the almonds with the water into a soft paste.

-2. Make dough: Stir in flaxseed, nutritional yeast, parsley, basil, salt, lemon.
-Rest 10 min to thicken.
+2. Make dough: Stir in the linseed/flaxseed, nutritional yeast, dried parsley, dried basil, sea salt, and lemon juice.
+Rest for 10 minutes so the linseed/flaxseed can thicken the mixture.

-3. Shape: Spread 5–7 mm thick on lined dehydrator tray.
-Score lightly.
+3. Shape: Spread the dough 5–7 mm thick on a lined dehydrator tray.
+Score lightly if you want easier portions later.

 Body & Sensory Notes